 The main act of worship for the people of the Castleford Team takes place on Sunday morning.

-This service is called The Mass, or The Eucharist.
+This service is called The Mass, or The Eucharist (or simply Holy Communion).
 The word Eucharist is derived from the Greek word meaning thanksgiving.
 Roman Catholics and some Church of England churches use the word Eucharist interchangeably with Mass to describe their Sunday morning Holy Communion services.

 Saint Jean Vianney said of the Eucharist.
 “There is nothing so great as the Eucharist.
 If God had something more precious, He would have given it to us.”